Piercecyl/Python_Kaggle/Titanic/README.md

-# How to score 0.813 in Titanic Kaggle Challenge
+# How to achieve 84% accuracy in Titanic Kaggle Challenge